 From Earth, the ISS appears as a bright star that steadily moves across the sky.
 It can often be seen from Melbourne, for example at:

-The Station will appear near in the north-west and travel past the bright stars Betelgeuse (Orion) and Sirius (Canis Major) before disappearing just below the Southern Cross.
+The Station will appear towards the north-west and travel below the bright stars Betelgeuse (Orion) and Sirius (Canis Major) before disappearing in the south-east below the Southern Cross.

 Predictions of when to see the ISS can be obtained from the website: www.heavens-above.com